Mark O'Brien (poet)

 Mark O'Brien (July 31, 1949 – July 4, 1999) was an American journalist, poet, and advocate for the disabled.
-He has been the subject of two films: Breathing Lessons: The Life and Work of Mark O'Brien, which won an Academy Award in 1997, and The Sessions in which he was portrayed by John Hawkes, a film that won the audience award in the U.S. Dramatic category at the Sundance Film Festival in 2012.
+He has been the subject of two films: Breathing Lessons: The Life and Work of Mark O'Brien, and The Sessions (2012).
+In the latter drama, he was portrayed by John Hawkes.
+The film won the audience award in the U.S. Dramatic category at the Sundance Film Festival in 2012.

 The Sessions was based on his essay, "On Seeing a Sex Surrogate", which appeared in the Sun magazine in 1990.
-The sex surrogate was Cheryl Cohen-Greene.
+O'Brien was seeing Cheryl Cohen-Greene, a notable sex surrogate.
 They remained friends until his death.

-Personal life
+Life and career

-O'Brien contracted polio in 1955 and spent the rest of his life paralyzed and requiring an iron lung.
-In the iron lung he attended UC Berkeley, produced his poetry and articles, and became an advocate for disabled people.
+O'Brien contracted polio as a child in 1955.
+The disease resulted in nerve damage and paralysis, and O'Brien required an iron lung to survive.

+In the iron lung he attended UC Berkeley, and became a writer, produced both poetry and journal articles.
+He also became an advocate for disabled people.
 He co-founded a small publishing house, Lemonade Factory, dedicated to poetry written by people with disabilities.
-He was featured in two segments of the radio program "This American Life" where he spoke about the occasional opportunities he had to leave the iron lung for short periods of time, trying to find love, and sex.
+He was featured in two segments of the radio program "This American Life", in which he spoke about the occasional opportunities he had to leave the iron lung for short periods of time, trying to find love and sex.

 O'Brien was the author of several volumes of poetry, including Breathing, and an autobiography entitled, How I Became a Human Being: A Disabled Man’s Quest for Independence, written with Gillian Kendall.